No. 4 Baylor holds on for 71-68 overtime win over Texas Tech - WHIZ News

 Devonte Bandoo had 18 points and Butler 17 for the Bears, who had lost two of their previous three games after a Big 12-record 23-game winning streak that had knocked them out of the No. 1 spot in the AP Top 25 poll.
 Teague had 14 points, five in overtime, and Freddie Gillespie grabbed 10 rebounds.

+“I thought our all of our players played with a lot of courage and really wanted to win tonight, gave ourselves a chance to win,” Tech coach Chris Beard said.
+“And certainly with our turnovers, I thought a lot of those came late, just pressing plays.”

+The Red Raiders had 20 turnovers, with several key miscues late in regulation and then in overtime.

 Jahmi’us Ramsey and Kevin McCullar each had 13 points for Texas Tech, while Moretti had 11.
-Ramsey made 3-pointers on each of his first three shots early in the game, and had only four more points after that.
+Ramsey made 3-pointers on each of his first three shots early in the game.

 McCullar made a 3-pointer from the right corner to put Tech up 60-57 with 1:56 left in regulation, but Baylor quickly got even when Bandoo made a 3 with 1:40 left.
 But both teams had two turnovers without scoring again until overtime.

 Moretti had a bad pass with just under a minute left, with Gillespie coming away with the steal.
-But Baylor gave it right when Bandoo threw a cross-court pass that went out-of-bounds even though it looked like the ball may have deflected off Moretti’s outstretched fingers — though the ball went to to the Red Raiders, as called, after an extended replay review.
+But Baylor gave it right when Bandoo threw a cross-court pass that went out of bounds even though it looked like the ball may have deflected off Moretti’s outstretched fingers — though the ball went to the Red Raiders, as called, after an extended replay review.

-So Tech had the ball with 36 seconds left, and deliberate with its possession, which ended with Edwards losing the ball inside with Butler guarding him.
-But Baylor missed the chance for a final-shot victory when Davion Mitchell slipped and lost control of the ball on a drive and traveled with a second left.
+So Tech had 36 seconds left, and was deliberate with its possession, but lost the ball inside with 6 seconds left.
+But Baylor missed the chance for a final-shot victory when Mitchell slipped and lost control of the ball on a drive and traveled with a second left.

 Baylor was without starter Mark Vital, their defensive specialist, and Tristan Clark, both because of knee issues.
 Vital missed initially hurt last week against Kansas State, and then managed to play 21 minutes in Saturday’s loss at TCU.
-Vital missed the second half of last season after knee surgery, and this was his seventh game he has missed throughout this season.
+He was on a stationary bike late Monday in hopes of maybe getting in the game.
+Clark missed the second half of last season after knee surgery, and this was his seventh game he has missed throughout this season.

 BIG PICTURE

 Texas Tech: The Red Raiders, last year’s Big 12 co-champion and national runner-up, are 0-25 all-time on the road against top-five AP teams.
-They had 20 turnovers, including the miscues at the end of regulation and in overtime, while losing their third game in a row.
+They have a three-game losing streak.
+They snapped their only other three-game losing streak this season in December with a win over then-No. 1 Louisville.
+Their next opponent is No. 1 Kansas.

 Baylor: The Bears still have a chance for their first Big 12 title if Kansas loses a game this week, they are also still in contention for a No. 1 seed in the NCAA Tournament.